 - Challenge: To comply with CIP, banks will need to ask customers for identifying information.
 For CDD compliance, banks may need to ask customers for information far beyond basic identifying information.
 This could include the source of funds, purpose of the account, occupation, financial statement, banking references, description of business operations, and more.
 Because there is no standard for what type of information to collect or how to collect it, banks may find themselves scrambling to remediate accounts identified as out of compliance.

 - Solution: When faced with a time-sensitive event, banks can turn to the expertise of others, such as a service provider who specializes in one-off projects or business events.
 This type of trusted resource can deliver comprehensive, scalable, event management services underpinned by deep financial industry experience.
 This allows banks to manage costs and resources more efficiently and return to business as usual more quickly.

 A Path Forward: Event Services for Banks

 Banks have a lot of customers, and keeping track of everyone, whether for compliance or for customer relationship and retention, can be a burden.
 Most banks execute these events in-house, which strains internal resources.
 On the surface, these regulatory events may appear straightforward, but they’re often time-sensitive and not core to the bank’s business.
 By outsourcing the project to a company that specializes in it, banks can improve the customer experience, increase efficiency, and avoid fines for noncompliance.

-SS&C’s Event Center offers an a la carte solution that can be tailored and scaled to a bank’s specific needs.
+SS&C Flex offers an a la carte solution that can be tailored and scaled to a bank’s specific needs.
 We can quickly set up and staff inbound or outbound call centers, support due diligence initiatives like document review, and leverage industry experience to deliver comprehensive project management and event response services.
-Read our Event Center Overview or contact us directly to learn more.